Looking for something or got a question we haven't answered here?

 Please contact our dedicated Lost Property Team who are located at our Travelshop on Hanover Street.
 You can call them on 0131 475 0652 between 0930-1730 Monday-Friday.
 Alternatively, you can complete our on-line form.

-From 1st January 2016, passengers will be able to carry a mobility scooter on board tram services on a trial basis.
-To ensure the safe operation of mobility scooters, a permit scheme will be introduced.
+Yes.
+To ensure the safe operation of mobility scooters, a permit scheme is in place.
 Please visit www.edinburghtrams.com/access for more information or contact our Customer Services team on 0131 475 0177.